newsbubbles/tooler_chat/README.md

 - Pydantic AI: Framework for working with AI models and agents
 - JWT: Secure authentication using JSON Web Tokens
 - Docker: Containerization for consistent deployment
+- Advanced Structured Logging: Comprehensive logging system with rotation and filtering

 ### Frontend
 - React: JavaScript library for building user interfaces